-USS Washington was a North Carolina-class battleship laid down on June 14, 1938 and launched on June 1, 1940.
-It was commissioned on May 15, 1941 under Capt.
-Howard H. J. Benson’s with the hull number BB-56 and served in the US Navy for 6 years until it was decommissioned on June 27, 1947.
-During its activity, the ship carried a complement of 1,880 men on board and had the main missions in Southampton, Bremerton, Pearl Harbor, Leyte, the Philippines, Iwo Jima or Okinawa.
-After the decommissioning, the ship was struck from the Navy Register on June 1, 1960 and subsequently sold for scrapping.
-For the services brought to the country during the World War II, USS Washington received 13 battle stars.
+The USS Washington (BB-56) was a North Carolina-class battleship laid down on June 14, 1938, and launched on June 1, 1940.
+It was commissioned on May 15, 1941, under Capt.
+Howard H. J. Benson’s command with the hull number BB-56 and served in the US Navy for 6 years until it was decommissioned on June 27, 1947.
+During its activity, the ship carried a complement of 1,880 men on board and had its main missions in Southampton, Bremerton, Pearl Harbor, Leyte, the Philippines, Iwo Jima, and Okinawa.
+After the decommissioning, the ship was struck from the Navy Register on June 1, 1960, and subsequently sold for scrapping.
+For the services brought to the country during World War II, the USS Washington received 13 battle stars.

 The USS Washington (BB-56) was just one of many navy ships built at a time when asbestos was largely used in on-board equipment, including boilers, pumps, turbines, valves, and electrical components.
 Navy veterans recently diagnosed with an asbestos-related disease, may qualify for special benefits through the Department of Veterans Affairs.
 Filing an asbestos claim can help them cover medical expenses and secure the family’s future and well-being for years to come.